45) Super Sunday, 12:01 – 1:00 AM – “BAGS of BLOOD!”

 people, a new batch of temps, in by six, how long till we can get this place

-cleaned up and reopen?”
+cleaned up and reopened?”

 “Before nine,